 To reconcile the research showing that positive mood improves cognitive functioning in some situations and inhibits it in others, Mitchell and Phillips (2007) propose that positive mood generally leads to heuristic thinking, but that motivational factors can modify its effects, such that positive mood can be beneficial when situations involve novel information-seeking.
+Altogether, little work on how positive mood inductions can be used as open-mindedness interventions has been done, and what research has been done is speculative and mixed in outcome.
 Further studies are needed to tease apart the contexts in which positive affect is beneficial for promoting open-mindedness.
 Researchers should consider combining a positive mood induction with other manipulations that might encourage information-seeking.
 It is also necessary for researchers to determine how much positive affect should be 'administered,' and how long the effects of positive mood inductions last.